FAQ

 Is ClaraOps my payroll provider?

 Can ClaraOps change payroll or send anything without us?
 No. ClaraOps organizes payroll-readiness evidence, exception lists, review status, and handoff context.
-It does not run payroll, file payroll, submit payroll taxes, move money, or replace the payroll provider, accountant, attorney, HR advisor, compliance advisor, or final owner review.
+It does not run payroll, file payroll, submit payroll taxes, move money, or replace the payroll provider, accountant, attorney, HR advisor, compliance advisor, or final admin review.

 Does ClaraOps give compliance, tax, legal, accounting, or HR advice?